openshift/enhancements/enhancements/agent-installer/development-environment.md

 ### Phase 1 (Crawl): Add development scripts into dev-scripts for Agent Installer

 1) Add development scripts into dev-scripts for the new agent installer project using existing conventions.
+[1]
 2) Add Ansible roles and tasks to wrap existing shell scripts to make them easier to integrate with an Ansible solution.
 3) Add base e2e test flow to run the ephemeral agent installer image in Openshift CI.
+[2]
 4) Write documentation for new developers joining the agent installer team.

-In this phase it should also become more clear what scripts and code are overlapping between the two teams.
+In this phase it should also become more clear what scripts and code are overlapping with the existing code base.

+[1]: The development scripts for agent installer will include the following scenarios:

+* Building the agent installer from a configurable Git SHA.
+* Setting up the environment for install and stopping.
+Allowing for a person to manually test an install.
+* Setting up the environment for install and automatically running the install using the agent installer.

+[2]: This will be run against the repository that the agent installer is being worked on.
+The base e2e test flow for agent installer is the following scenario:

+* Build agent installer
+* Set up environment for Openshift installation
+* Using the built agent installer start the Openshift installation
+* Report when the Openshift installation is complete
+* Run existing Openshift conformance tests and validations against the newly installed cluster

 ### Phase 2 (Walk): Define common environment default configurations for Agent Installer

+1) Add basic cluster validations to be ran by a local developer after the Openshift cluster is installed.
+[1]
-1) Define an Ansible role that will pipe in values to existing shell scripts and manage the environment variables needed for these scripts.
+2) Define an Ansible role that will pipe in values to existing shell scripts and manage the environment variables needed for these scripts.
-2) Add in more configuration examples like [config_example.sh](https://github.com/openshift-metal3/dev-scripts/blob/master/config_example.sh) for dev-scripts that define  common configurations for OCP installs.
+3) Add in more configuration examples like [config_example.sh](https://github.com/openshift-metal3/dev-scripts/blob/master/config_example.sh) for dev-scripts that define  common configurations for OCP installs.
-3) Use the above examples to define default configurations for VMs (HA, Compact, SNO) and networks (IPV4, IPV6, dualstack) in Ansible.
+4) Use the above examples to define default configurations for VMs (HA, Compact, SNO) and networks (IPV4, IPV6, dualstack) in Ansible.
-4) Identify minor refactors to existing scripts deemed helpful for the two projects and move them into Ansible.
+5) Identify minor refactors to existing scripts deemed helpful for the two projects and move them into Ansible.

+[1]: These local cluster validations include checks for the following: Kubeconfig is created and accessible, Openshift Control Plane came up successfully, Openshift cluster is in the "Installed" state and finally a generic error capture for the errors that output when the Openshift cluster fails installation.

 ### Phase 3 (Run): Update existing e2e IPI flows to use the refactored Ansible in dev-scripts

 1) Update Agent Installer flows to use the new Ansible roles to configure the flows instead of using the environment variables directly.
 2) Update the e2e IPI flows to use this new Ansible configuration roles as needed.

+At the end of Phase 3 this enhancement should be considered complete.
+This enhancement is defining the base set of things for our development environment.
+Phase 4 includes the next steps that we've already identified.

+### Phase 4 (Fly): Continue adding features, flows and configurations as needed for Agent Installer

+1) Add more advanced configurations for Agent Installer flows including: connected / disconnected, network configurations using multiple L2 segments and DHCP configurations.
+2) Add new scenarios and flows into the environment as new features require them.
+3) Continue to evaluate the existing code base for improvements.

 ### Open Questions [optional]